-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant estimates and assumptions made by management include the allowance for uncollectible pledges, depreciation and amortization of property and equipment which was based on the estimated useful lives of such assets, the valuation methodology used in determining the fair value of investments, management's determination that the Foundation met the criteria for the loan forgiveness of the PPP income and the value of donated property and contributed services received.
-Actual results could differ from those estimates and assumptions.
+The preparation of financial statements in conformity with generally accepted accounting principles (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates.